LSanten/LSanten.github.io/_mms-md/MMSIcebergDynamics.md

 layout: default
 show_date_lastchanged_updatedauto: YES, NO, NO
-subtitle: A visual that contrasts the underlying dynamics and fields of a reductionist and holistic approach to life
+subtitle: A visual that contrasts the underlying dynamics and fields of a reductionist and holistic approaches to life
 title: Climate change is only the tip of the iceberg
 ---
 # Climate change is only the tip of the iceberg
-## A visual that contrasts the underlying dynamics and fields of a reductionist and holistic approach to life
+## A visual that contrasts the underlying dynamics and fields of a reductionist and holistic approaches to life

 ![](media/Pasted%20image%2020241113124439.png)
 *(Vanasupa & Barabino 2021)*

 I also explored the relationship between reductionism and holism in my [science of holism framework](SCIENCE-OF-HOLISM-FRAMEWORK.md).

+A related graphic that attempts to bring together fields, structures and so on: [[MMSIcebergNatureMetaphor]]

 ______
 ### References